10 Native Women You Should Have Learned About in History Class

 In 1926, Zitkala-Sa (then known by her married name Gertrude Boonin) founded the National Council of American Indians, an organization that advocated for citizenship rights, educational opportunities, improved health care, and cultural recognition and preservation.
 Boonin served as the organization’s president until her death in 1938.

-Elizabeth Wanamaker Peratrovich and her husband just wanted their children to have more opportunities in life.
-So the Alaska Natives—both Tlingit—moved from small town Klawock, Alaska to the state capital of Juneau.
-But they found Native people were not welcome in Juneau.
+Elizabeth Wanamaker Peratrovich and her husband just wanted their children to have more opportunities in life, so the Alaska Natives—both Tlingit—moved from the small town of Klawock to the state capital of Juneau.
+But according to Indian Country Today, they found Native people were not welcome there.
 In addition to being unable to own homes in nice neighborhoods, or to enroll their children in public schools, Native people encountered “No Natives Allowed” signs almost everywhere they went and were kept out of many public spaces, including some hotels, restaurants, and movie theaters.

 “Who are these people, barely out of savagery, who want to associate with us whites, with 5,000 years of recorded civilization behind us?,” Senator Allan Shattuck, who opposed the law’s passage, asked early on in the hearing.

-Even as a young girl, Susan La Flesche Picotte knew she wanted to be a medical doctor.
-At just 8 years old, La Flesche sat at the bedside of a sick elderly woman and waited all night for a physician to arrive and tend to her.
-By the time dawn broke, the elderly woman was dead, and the message delivered by the doctor’s absence was clear: Native Americans don’t matter.
+At just 8 years old, Omaha tribe member Susan La Flesche sat at the bedside of a sick elderly woman and waited all night for a physician to arrive and tend to her, per History.com.
+By the time dawn broke, the woman was dead, and the message delivered by the doctor’s absence was clear: Native Americans don’t matter.

-So, La Flesche made it her mission to care for the members of her Omaha tribe.
-Born and raised on the Omaha Indian Reservation, and educated at Native American boarding school, La Flesche earned her M.D. from the Women’s Medical College of Pennsylvania, becoming the first Native American woman doctor in history.
+So, La Flesche, born and raised on the Omaha Indian Reservation, made it her mission to care for the members of her tribe.
+She was educated at a Native American boarding school and earned her M.D. from the Women’s Medical College of Pennsylvania, becoming the first Native American woman doctor in history.
 Then, she returned home where she worked tirelessly to serve more than 1,300 patients (both white and non-white) over 450 square miles.

 La Flesche married Henry Picotte, a Sioux Indian from South Dakota, in 1894, and later opened a private practice.
 In addition to providing critical health care to her community, she also advocated for modern hygiene practices and disease prevention standards among the Omaha people.
-In 1913, La Flesche opened a hospital near Walthill, Nebraska, the first of its kind built on reservation land without any support from the federal government.
-The facility served all people regardless of skin color.
+In 1913, Picotte opened a hospital near Walthill, Nebraska, the first to be built on reservation land without any support from the federal government.
+The facility served all people, regardless of skin color.
 Now known as the Susan La Flesche Picotte Center, it was named a National Historic Landmark in 1993.

 Just like Susan La Flesche Picotte before her, Annie Dodge Wauneka decided to become a public health advocate after witnessing a tragic event unfold within her tribe.
-Wauneka was only 8 years old and attending a government-run school on a Navajo reservation when an influenza epidemic struck and wiped out thousands of Navajos and their children, including some of Wauneka’s classmates.
+Wauneka was only eight and attending a government-run school on a Navajo reservation when an influenza epidemic struck and wiped out thousands of Navajos and their children, including some of Wauneka’s classmates.

 In recognition of her remarkable contributions, Wauneka was awarded the Presidential Medal of Freedom in 1963, the first Native American to receive the prestigious honor.
 The Navajo Tribal Council officially named her “The Legendary Mother of the Navajo Nation” in 1984.

 Six years later, Ross was one of only 40 engineers (and the sole woman) selected to join Lockheed Martin’s new Missiles Systems Division (aka Skunk Works), the company’s top-secret think tank that paved the way for space travel.
-Much of her writing and research for Skunk Works still remains under wraps (it’s classified), but you can read up on the nuts and bolts of space travel in NASA’s Planetary Flight Handbook, which she helped write, too.
+Much of her writing and research for Skunk Works still remains classified, but you can read up on the nuts and bolts of space travel in NASA’s Planetary Flight Handbook, which she helped write, too.

-After retiring from Lockheed Martin at 65, Ross made it her mission to encourage young women and Native Americans to pursue careers in math, science, and engineering, delivering lectures to high schools and colleges.
-She died in 2008, and bequeathed more than $40,000 to the Smithsonian Museum of the American Indian in Washington, D.C. to help tell the ongoing story of the Native American.
+After retiring from Lockheed Martin at 65, Ross made it her mission to encourage young women and Native Americans to pursue careers in math, science, and engineering, delivering lectures at high schools and colleges.
+She died in 2008, and bequeathed more than $40,000 to the Smithsonian Museum of the American Indian in Washington, D.C. to help tell the ongoing story of the Native American people.

 But Tallchief refused.
 And in the end, she rose above it all.
 In addition to becoming Balanchine’s muse and America’s first major prima ballerina (and America’s first Native American prima ballerina, to boot), Tallchief also became the first American ballerina to dance with the Paris Opera Ballet in France and the first American to perform at the world-renown Bolshoi Theater in Moscow.